overturetool/overturetool.github.io/documentation/index.md

 about Overture in Japanese can be found [here](http://research.nii.ac.jp/~f-ishikawa/vdm/overture.html).

-The documentation provided here is maintained by the Overture community and it available through this site:
+The documentation provided here is maintained by the Overture community and is available through this site:

 - [Manuals]({{site.url}}/documentation/manuals.html)
 - [Tutorials]({{site.url}}/documentation/tutorials.html)